Recent La Jolla Philanthropy Shows Dedication to Science and Entertainment

 The La Jolla-based Tsai Foundation announced this month that its founders, Joe and Clara Tsai pledged $220 million to launch the Wu Tsai Human Performance Alliance.
 Six institutions in total cultivated this alliance, whose goal is to study peak performance in athletes.

-This advancement includes creating new technologies that will help study and, hopefully, help us understand how to enhance athletic performance in a natural way.
+This advancement includes creating new technologies and scientific innovations that will help study and, hopefully, help us understand how to enhance athletic performance in a natural way.

 The pledge is the largest known gift for sports-related health and medical research to date.